-- 13.4.1 The format for each competition shall be as set out in the relevant Sections and Rules of Part 2 (Discipline Rules) in this Rulebook, with the following modifications: - a) In the event that a Category includes one or more non-U.S. Citizens, the Quota advancing to subsequent rounds shall remain unchanged, and advancement between rounds shall be subject to the following limitations: - i) A maximum of one (1) non-U.S. Citizen competitor can be eligible to advance to the Semi-Final Round; and - ii) A maximum of one (1) non-U.S. Citizen competitor can be eligible to advance to the Final Round.
+- 13.4.1 The format for each competition shall be as set out in the relevant Sections and Rules of Part 2 (Discipline Rules) in this Rulebook, with the following modifications: - a) In the event that a Category includes one or more non-U.S. Citizens, the Quota advancing to subsequent rounds shall remain unchanged, and advancement between rounds shall be subject to the following limitations: - i) A maximum of two (2) non-U.S. Citizen competitors can be eligible to advance to the Semi-Final Round; and - A maximum of one (1) non-U.S. Citizen competitor can be eligible to advance to the Final Round.

-For the avoidance of doubt and by way of example, if three (3) non-U.S. Citizens rank in the range of advancement to Semi-Finals, the two (2) lowest ranked of those non-U.S. Citizens shall not advance to Semi-Finals and the next two (2) highest ranked U.S. Citizens shall advance instead.
+For the avoidance of doubt and by way of example, if four (4) non-U.S. Citizens rank in the range of advancement to Semi-Finals, the two (2) lowest ranked of those non-U.S. Citizens shall not advance to Semi-Finals and the next two (2) highest ranked U.S. Citizens shall advance instead.

-- b) In the Bouldering Discipline, Rule 8.13.3(a)(ii) shall be extended to break ties for all competitors in the Final Round. - c) In the Lead or Bouldering Discipline, after tie-breaking Rule 7.12.3 or 8.13.3, respectively, has been applied, if any top six (6) ranked competitors remain tied in the Final Round ranking, such tied competitors shall compete in a Super-Final Round as set out in Rule 3.19.
-For the avoidance of doubt, a Super-Final Round may include a non-U.S. Citizen competitor. - d) All-Around Combined: where no competition in the All-Around Combined Discipline is held, National Champions in the All-Around Combined Discipline will be determined by calculating a Combined Ranking from the General Results in each of the Boulder, Lead, and Speed Disciplines, considering in each case only those competitors who have a ranking in each of those Discipline. - e) Boulder+Lead Combined: where no competition in the Boulder+Lead Combined Discipline is held, National Champions in the Boulder+Lead Combined Discipline will be determined by calculating a Combined Ranking from the General Results in each of the Boulder and Lead Disciplines, considering in each case only those competitors who have a ranking in each of those Discipline. - 13.4.2 A Technical Meeting (Rule 3.15) shall be held prior to commencement of each competition.
+- b) In the Lead or Bouldering Discipline, after ranking Rule 7.12.3 or 8.13.3, respectively, has been applied, if any top six (6) ranked competitors remain tied in the Final Round ranking, such tied competitors shall compete in a Super-Final Round as set out in Rule 3.19.
+For the avoidance of doubt, a Super-Final Round may include a non-U.S. Citizen competitor. - 13.4.2 A Technical Meeting (Rule 3.15) shall be held prior to commencement of each competition.

-- 13.5.1 Starting Lists shall be published as set out in Rule 3.17. - 13.5.2 Competitors shall be seeded in order of National Championship Eligibility Ranking in the Discipline, with higher ranked competitors seeded ahead of lower ranked competitors. - 13.5.3 The starting order for each competition shall be determined as set out in the relevant Sections and Rules of Part 2 (Discipline Rules) in this Rulebook.
+- 13.5.1 Starting Lists shall be published as set out in Rule 3.17. - 13.5.2 The seeding order for the (Elite) National Championship shall be set forth in the Team Selection Procedures document. - 13.5.3 The starting order for each competition shall be determined as set out in the relevant Sections and Rules of Part 2 (Discipline Rules) in this Rulebook.